About Penthos

 What is the program?

-The therapeutic program is not instructional but aims to assist couples to grieve together through understanding their emotional experiences while identifying blocks to the grieving process.
+The therapeutic program is not instructional but aims to assist couples to grieve together through understanding their emotional experiences, while facilitating awareness of any potential or emerging blocks to the grieving process.
 The program acknowledges that everyone grieves differently.

-The therapeutic program provides a comfortable and private space in room, or online for couples to explore and investigate the painful feelings involved in losing a child or young adult.
+The program provides a comfortable and private space in room, or online for couples to explore and investigate the painful feelings involved in losing a child or young adult.
 Couples attend a confidential 50-minute session once a week for 16 weeks, at a time agreed between the couple and the therapist.
 It is necessary that both partners attend all sessions, either in-room or online.

 Is there a fee?